About community housing providers

 Most rooming houses are being renovated so that the rooms are self-contained with their own kitchenette and bathroom.

-Rental housing co-operatives are governed by voluntary tenant members with support from professional staff.
+Rental housing co-operatives are governed by voluntary renter members with support from professional staff.

 The principles of living in a cooperative include:

-- The tenant must be willing and able to participate in the running of the cooperative
+- The renter must be willing and able to participate in the running of the cooperative

 - Cooperative housing is run democratically: all members have equal voting rights